sRanay/tp/docs/UserGuide.md

     * i.e. If `RECURRENCE` is weekly, date specified must be less than 7 days away from current date.
 * `RECURRENCE` is a string that indicates whether of the expense added is recurring.<br>
   Possible values are `none`, `daily`, `weekly` and `monthly`.
 If this option is not specified, recurrence defaults to `none`.
+* If `CATEGORY` was not created previously, a category would automatically be created for it.

 **Usage Example:**